Dora ABCs Vol 2: Rhyming Words

 Parents Need to Know

-Parents need know that Dora's Rhyming Word Adventure helps preschoolers to learn rhyming and letter sounds.
+Parents need know that Dora ABCs Vol 2: Rhyming Words helps preschoolers to learn rhyming and letter sounds.
 By matching pictures of words with the sounds they make, players earn tokens to help Dora cross the grumpy troll's bridge.
 Four levels of play move your child into more difficult sound pairings.
 As the levels progress to ending and middle letter sounds, some younger players may find it too challenging and may want to spend more time earning tokens on easier levels.
 Parents can check out their child's "report card" to see what skills need more help.

 What's it about?

 In DORA ABCS VOL 2: RHYMING WORDS Dora and Boots need to play a rhyming game to get past the Grumpy Old Troll who lives under the bridge.
 Kids help Dora by matching pairs of spoken rhyming words that go along with pictures of the words swirling around the screen.
 As they match the words, they earn tokens to give to the troll.
 The game becomes more challenging by asking kids to match beginning word sounds, ending sounds, and sounds in the middle of words.
 Kids get pictures to match the words that are spoken on each level.

 Is it any good?